dbpinggoy/ansible/README.md

     # For CentOS distribution you need to start the httpd service and enable port 80 in order to work
     - sudo systemctl start httpd
     - sudo firewall-cmd --add-port=80/tcp

+## Targeting specific nodes
+    # Create a copy of your current `install_apache.yml` playbook and name it `site.yml`
+    # Organized your inventory server with specific group and each purpose like web server, db server or file server
+    # Run the `site.yml` playbook
+    - ansible-playbook ask-become-pass site.yml